tangku006/tp_machine_learning/README.md

 # tp_machine_learning

-This is for the cours of D2K: machine learning.
+This is for the course of D2K: machine learning.

 author Kexin TANG.